Deucalion Myth – The Great Flood From Greece

 Deucalion was the son of the last Titan (god), Prometheus.
 According to Hesiod, Prometheus and the god Zeus were in conflict.
-Prometheus was the one who, with the help of the Goddess Athena, created man.
-When mankind became mean, greedy, and disobedient to the gods, Zeus decided to destroy them.
+Prometheus was the one who, with the help of the Goddess Athena, created humans.
+When humankind became mean, greedy, and disobedient to the gods, Zeus decided to destroy them.

-It is worth noting here that Deucalion and Pyrrha weren’t the only ones to survive the cataclysm, just as in the Sumerian Myths.
+It is worth noting here that Deucalion and Pyrrha weren’t the only ones to survive the cataclysm, just like in the Sumerian Myths.

 It is important to make a few observations: